Forts In Delhi

 Checkout Time: 12:00 PM

-The multi-hued land of Rajashthan transfixes its tourist to the royal culture and royal legends.
-Alsisar Mahal, located in Jhunjhunu village shows-off a beautiful view of the desert hues.
+Alsisar Mahal, located in Jhunjhunu village shows off a beautiful view of the desert hues.
 The cold desert nights and warm mornings, with so many places to see and stories to hear, this Mahal is the perfect place to delve deep into the ancient history of the Shekhawat Clan rich in valor and grace.
-This Mahal depicts and gives a thought to our imagination about the lives of the royal in the perfect way.
-Want to see and live through the royal life?
-We've got you covered with one of the best there is!
+This palatial stay is a wonderful place to enjoy some quality time with family and friends.

 Chandel Rajputs who ruled central India between 800-1182 AD built this fort over 350 years ago.
 Though the fort has now been converted into a heritage hotel, it still stands as a proud testimony of the grandeur and traditions, the history of which goes back to the Mahabharata days.
 There is a still-standing original 37 ft. high entrance door at this fascinating fort near Delhi that’s been featured in the Limca Book of Records.